vezel-dev/novadrop/doc/tools/scan.md

 Notes:

-* Since novadrop-scan performs intrusive memory operations on the target process, it must be run with elevation.
 * There is no support for running novadrop-scan on platforms other than Windows.
 * Only 64-bit versions of the game client are supported.